macderyon/MS-Access-VBA/README.md

 # MS-Access-VBA

 With little change to the library setting (tools-> Reference) in the design view of the form) to select the outlook.
 This code will authomate Ms Access form to send out an email to an outlook user.
 -------------------------------------------------------------------------------------------------------------------------------------
-'To clear the textbox, Email, Subject and Body of the form.
+To clear the textbox, Email, Subject and Body of the form:
 Private Sub btnClear_Click()
     Me.txtEmail = Null
     Me.txtSubject = Null